-Most full-time workers in the UK (those that work a five day week) the legal minimum is 28 days statutory annual leave entitlement per year, or 5.6 weeks, under the Working Time Regulations.
-Full-time means working five days per week.
+For full-time workers in the UK (those that work a five day week) the legal minimum is 28 days statutory annual leave entitlement per year, or 5.6 weeks, under the Working Time Regulations.
+This applies whether you’re a permanent employee or agency worker / temp.

 If you work more than five days per week, your statutory entitlement still remains at 5.6 weeks.

 An employer has the right to include bank holidays within the Statutory Holiday Allowance.
-You may be forced to take bank holidays off as annual leave, or may be required to work on these days.
+You may be forced to take bank holidays off as annual leave, or may be required to work on bank holidays.
 This will be stipulated in your employment contract.

-When you can start using your annual leave depends on each employer.
-Many workers are entitled to their Statutory Holiday Allowance as soon as they start a job, while others may be given access to their leave spread out across the first year.
+When you can start using your holiday allowance depends on your employer.
+Most of us are entitled to their Statutory Holiday Allowance as soon as they start a job, while others may be given access to annual holiday entitlement spread out across the first year.

 New annual leave entitlement often begins on the anniversary of your start date, but in other cases, it could commence from a new calendar year.
 Again, the specifics of your leave year will be detailed in an employment contract.

 If you start a job after the statutory entitlement year has begun, your allowance will be calculated on a pro-rata basis.
-If you're not sure how many days of leave you're entitled to, based on when you started your job, a holiday allowance calculator is a really handy tool to put you in the picture https://timetastic.co.uk/holiday-calculator/.
+If you're not sure how many days of leave you're entitled to, based on when you started your job, a holiday allowance calculator is a really handy tool that figures it out for you.

-Legally, workers are obliged to take their annual leave within a given year, but if this can't be taken, due to sickness or maternity, it can be carried forward to the next year.
-You can't carry over more than 20 days, however, and the leave must be taken within 18 months.
+Legally, workers are obliged to take their annual leave within a given year, but if this can't be taken, due to sick leave, maternity leave, or adoption leave, it can be carried forward to the next year.
+You can't carry over more than 20 days’ leave, however, and the leave must be taken within 18 months.
 However, some employers have their own rules regarding carrying annual leave over, outlined in their leave policy and employees’ contractual agreements.

 Employees can't receive payment in lieu of taking their Statutory Holiday Allowance, unless this falls within a notice period of employment.